-Constructing a bio that’s not over the top but isn’t ho-hum either is a dilemma for many job seekers.
+To build a better bio, one that’s not over the top but isn’t ho-hum either, is a dilemma for many job seekers.

 The thing is, you don’t want to sound like a braggart, and yet you don’t want people to under-estimate your qualifications or credibility either.